cqframework/hedis-ig/README.md

 # HEDIS (Healthcare Effectiveness Data and Information Set)

-HEDIS Implementation Guide
+HEDIS® Implementation Guide

-This project provides the source for the HEDIS Implementation Guide.
+This project provides the source for the HEDIS® Implementation Guide.

 The implementation is based on the prior payerextract FHIR IG.